Ferdousi Mazumder

 Ferdousi Mazumder (née Ara Begum; born 18 June 1943) is a Bangladeshi film, television and stage actress.
-She was awarded Ekushey Padak (1998, Independence Day Award and Ekushey Padak (2020) by the Government of Bangladesh.
+She was awarded Ekushey Padak (1998), Independence Day Award (2020) and Bangla Academy Literary Award (2020) by the government of Bangladesh.
 As of 2009, on stage she has given over 1200 performances of about 35 plays, mostly for her own group, Theatre.
+Director Abdullah Al Mamun called her "one of the most sought after actresses of the golden era of BTV dramas".

 Early life

 Mazumder was an intermediate student of Eden College.
 She earned her master's degree in both Bengali and Arabic from the University of Dhaka.

 Career

 Mazumder started her drama career through her brother, Munier Chowdhury, a playwright and novelist.
 She first acted in the drama Daktar Abdullahar Karkhana, written by Shawkat Osman, which was a production of the then Iqbal Hall of the University of Dhaka.
-Ferdousi also acted at the very first televised drama of Bangladesh Television, Ektala Dotala (1964).
+Ferdousi also acted in the first televised drama of the East Pakistan branch of PTV (now Bangladesh Television), Ektala Dotala (1964).
 Over the years, she performed in plays like Kokilara, a one-woman play, Eka, a one-character non-verbal play, Tamoshi, written by Nilima Ibrahim and others.
 She directed five stage plays including Meherjan Arekbar, Tahara Tokhono, Chithi and Dui Bon.

 After the independence of Bangladesh, in 1972, a group of Chhatra Shikkhak Natya Goshthi members formed a theatre troupe calling it Theatre.
 Majumdar was one of the founding members of the troupe.